skypjack/entt/docs/md/core.md

 # Bit

-Finding out the population count of an unsigned integral value (`popcount`), whether a number is a power of two or not (`has_single_bit`) as well as the next power of two given a random value (`next_power_of_two`) can be useful.<br/>
-For example, it helps to allocate memory in pages having a size suitable for the fast modulus:
+Some general purpose utilities, such as the fast module function:

 ```cpp
 const std::size_t result = entt::fast_mod(value, modulus);
 ```

 Where `modulus` is necessarily a power of two.
-Perhaps not everyone knows that this type of operation is far superior in terms of performance to the basic modulus and for this reason preferred in many areas.
+This type of operation is far superior in terms of performance to the basic modulus and for this reason preferred in many areas.

 # Compressed pair